Cycling Noto, Japan: Part 1

 OUR NOTO CYCLING ITINERARY

-As you can probably tell it wasn’t a highly strenuous tour with extremely manageable distances, which is highly newbie and small wheel foldie friendly.
-While some gradients got a little bit steep in certain areas, the uphill climbs were not too long if you end up having to push.
-If you have more time I highly recommend finding a day in between to have a rest day when you can give your legs some active recovery.
+The tour wouldn’t be too highly strenuous with extremely manageable distances, which was fairly small wheel foldie friendly.
+While some gradients got a little bit steep in certain areas, the uphill climbs were not too long if you end up having to dismount and push.
+If you are a newbie cyclist, I highly recommend finding a day in between to have a rest off the bike, when you can give your legs some active recovery.
 A day of exploring and walking around town do help tremendously in rejuvenating tired touring legs (in addition to onsen time of course!) provided you don’t overdo yourself.

-2022 UPDATE: I’ve omitted the elevation stats for this article as we have found that strava elevation has not been very accurate, particularly back when we did this tour.
+2022 UPDATE: I’ve omitted the elevation stats for this article as we have found that strava elevation has been inaccurate, particularly back when we did this tour.

 Our trip stretched from the last days of October into the first week of November in 2016.
-The daily average temperature around this time was around 10 degrees Celsius or 50 degrees Fahrenheit, with a fifty percent chance of showers.
+The daily temperatures averaged around 10 degrees Celsius or 50 degrees Fahrenheit, with a fifty percent chance of showers.
 There also weren't many daylight hours with the sun setting at around 5pm (something to take note of when planning a similar trip).
 With that said, we packed our base layers and rain layers and were more or less prepared.

 The total traveling distance between Kanazawa and Takaoka was approximately 330km for the route that we planned.
 We booked our lodging ahead of time so we knew exactly where we would finish for each day of travel.